-- difficulties or the inability to obtain necessary foreign regulatory or reimbursement approvals of our products in a timely manner or at all; - political or economic determinations that adversely impact pricing or reimbursement policies; - · economic problems or political instability; - · fluctuations in currency exchange rates; - difficulties or inability to obtain financing in markets; - unexpected changes in tariffs, trade barriers and regulatory requirements; - customs and tax officials in foreign jurisdictions may disagree with the value we set when we or others import our products (including products that are donated for charitable purposes) and we may be required to pay additional duties or fines and such amounts may be substantial; - difficulties in establishing and enforcing contractual and intellectual property rights; - compliance with complex import and export control laws; - trade restrictions and restrictions on direct investments by foreign entities; - compliance with tax, employment and labor laws; - costs and difficulties in recruiting and retaining qualified managers and employees to manage and operate the business in local jurisdictions; - costs and difficulties in managing and monitoring international operations; and - · longer payment cycles.
+- difficulties or the inability to obtain necessary foreign regulatory or reimbursement approvals of our products in a timely manner or at all; - political or economic determinations that adversely impact pricing or reimbursement policies;

+- · economic problems or political instability; - · fluctuations in currency exchange rates; - · difficulties or inability to obtain financing in markets; - unexpected changes in tariffs, trade barriers and regulatory requirements; - · customs and tax officials in foreign jurisdictions may disagree with the value we set when we or others import our products (including products that are donated for charitable purposes or used for clinical trials) and we may be required to pay additional duties or fines and such amounts may be substantial.
+For example, our offices in Brazil were visited by the Brazilian federal tax authorities and we received a written notice from such authorities requesting information with respect to the importation of SOLIRIS free of charge to patients in Brazil from 2014 to 2019.
+In connection with this matter, in August 2019, the Brazilian Federal Revenue Service provided a Notice of Tax and Description of the Facts to, among others, two Alexion subsidiaries.
+This notice focuses on: (i) the identity of the importer and (ii) the importation value of SOLIRIS vials in connection with Alexion's free drug program in Brazil.
+See Note 11, Commitments and Contingencies to the consolidated financial statements for more information on this matter); - difficulties in establishing and enforcing contractual and intellectual property rights; - · compliance with complex import and export control laws; - trade restrictions and restrictions on direct investments by foreign entities; - · compliance with tax, employment and labor laws; - costs and difficulties in recruiting and retaining qualified managers and employees to manage and operate the business in local jurisdictions; - costs and difficulties in managing and monitoring international operations; and - · longer payment cycles.